 Schools in Quedgeley

 There are several good schools in Quedgeley, including Meadowside Primary School, Fieldcourt Infant/Junior School, Beechwood Green School, and Severn Vale School.
 Use our Locrating tool on the Property Details page to search for schools in your preferred location now.

 Things of Interest in Quedgeley

 Waterwells Sports Centre is home to the area’s local football team, Quedgeley Wanderers FC.
 Formed in 1994, the club now boasts over 400 members across 23 competitive teams of all ages, genders and abilities.
-Our Senior Sales Progressor, James Mulrain, is the longest serving member of the club and The Property Centre is proud to sponsor the annual QWFC football tournament.
+The Property Centre is proud to sponsor the annual QWFC football tournament.

 Starting at Kingsway Sports Pavilion, there’s a free 5 km Parkrun every Saturday at 9:00 a.m., attracting runners of all ages and abilities.

 Gloucester Rowing Club is one of the oldest established rowing clubs in Great Britain and is now based on the Sharpness-Gloucester canal where it enjoys one of the longest stretches of unlocked water in the country.
 It’s enjoyed considerable success both at a local and national level over the years and a number of National Squad members started their rowing careers at Gloucester.
 Connecting Sharpness to Gloucester, the Gloucester and Sharpness Canal is 16.5 miles long and was once the broadest and deepest canal in the world.
 It’s now a fantastic place for walking, cycling and enjoying the spectacular views of the Severn Estuary, the Forest of Dean and the Cotswolds.